sla80/SmartSvgViewer/docs/index.md

 # Smart SVG Viewer

 “Smart SVG Viewer” is a free, fast and convenient SVG image viewer with Thumbnail Gallery and Transparency Grid.
-Made for everyone, but especially useful for UI/UX Designers, Web Designers, Graphic Designers.
+It is a must-have tool for UI/UX design, Web design, and graphic design.

 <a class="btn" href="{{ '/download/' | relative_url }}">Download</a>

 - - - -
 ### Features

 “Smart SVG Viewer” is an Alpha build, but it is already usable for viewing SVG images.
-Here is a list of its features (some are unique):
+Some of its features are unique:
 - Shows SVG and SVGZ images with Transparency Grid (alpha channel), correct size in pixels, aspect ratio and scale.
 - Thumbnail Gallery, Folder Tree, Quick Search box.
 - Supports High-DPI screens.
 The application window is scaled to match the screen DPI scale, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).